What is Scouting?

 Chilly Challenge

-Chilly Challenge 2023 is well and truly underway with some camps at very low temperatures indeed.
-It is an award open to Scouts, Explorers and Adults in Derbyshire, which takes place during the month of January or February.
+Chilly Challenge 2024 is well underway, with some camps at very low temperatures.
+It is an award open to Scouts, Explorers and Adults in Derbyshire, which takes place during January or February.

 All you need to gain the award is to camp outside any night during the month.
 Contact your ADC Scouts or, in their absence, your DC to obtain your badges.